Dennis M. Ogawa

-Dennis Masaaki Ogawa (born 7 September, 1943) is a professor and former chair at the University of Hawaiʻi at Mānoa, American Studies Department and his teaching and research interests are in the area of Japanese American Studies, Television and Ethnic Identity, and Multicultural Studies.
+Dennis Masaaki Ogawa (小川 正明, born 7 September, 1943) is a professor and former chair at the University of Hawaiʻi at Mānoa, American Studies Department and his teaching and research interests are in the area of Japanese American Studies, Television and Ethnic Identity, and Multicultural Studies.
 He received his Ph.D. from the University of California, Los Angeles in 1969 where he was honored as one of the founders of the UCLA Asian American Studies Center.
 He is the president and CEO of Nippon Golden Network.

 Early life

 Ogawa was born on September 7, 1943, to Frank and Alice Ogawa while they were interned in Manzanar Relocation Center in Owen's Valley, one of ten Japanese American internment camps during World War II.

 After the camps were closed, the Ogawa family returned to their home in Santa Monica, California.
 He attended John Adams Middle School and Santa Monica High School, graduating in 1961.

 In 1966, Ogawa received his B.A. in communication from the University of California, Los Angeles.
 He received his M.A. in 1967 and a Ph.D. in 1969; while completing his doctorate, he helped to found the UCLA's Asian American Studies Center.